Welcome to Naivistit Iittalassa art exhibition – Finland’s foremost naive art destination

 The building has one restroom (accessible for wheelchair users).
 Most of the ground floor exhibition spaces are accessible, except for a few corner rooms.
 The second floor is not accessible, as it can only be reached by stairs.
 The artworks on the second floor can be viewed on a large data screen located in the first hall on the ground floor.

-Parking for cars and buses is available at the large parking lot at Lasimäki, located approximately 200 meters from our exhibiton.
+Parking: Parking for cars and buses is available at the large parking lot at Lasimäki, located approximately 200 meters from our exhibiton.
 (Additionally, the parking areas at Iittala Comprehensive School can be used outside school hours, such as during holidays and weekends.)
+An electric car charging station can be found at the large parking lot at Lasimäki as well as at the Shell service station near the highway.

 Love what you see?
 Take it home!
 Many of the exhibited works are available for purchase, with pieces ready for collection after the season ends.
 For instant gratification, our lobby shop offers ready-to-go artworks and charming souvenirs.
 In addition, our lobby shop features a variety of products from local artisans, showcasing their handmade creations including ceramics, textiles, wooden crafts, and more.
 You’ll also find t-shirts, posters, postcards, home décor items, jewellery, games, and books, as well as high-quality art supplies.